domsson/succade/README.md

 # succade

-Feed your [Lemonbar](https://github.com/LemonBoy/bar) with succade! succade starts Lemonbar for you, then repeatedly runs [blocks](https://github.com/domsson/candies), piping their output to Lemonbar.
+Feed your [Lemonbar](https://github.com/LemonBoy/bar) with succade!
+It repeatedly runs [blocks](https://github.com/domsson/candies), piping their output to Lemonbar.
 Every block is a script or program that provides text to be displayed on your bar.
 Configuration is done with a simple [ini file](https://en.wikipedia.org/wiki/INI_file).

 ![succade lemonbar example](https://i.imgur.com/vUtF1o5.png)